Alternative Resolution

 How do I nominate a new driver?

-Anyone can pay the citation or complete the community service on behalf of the vehicle owner without nominating a new driver.
-If you need to formally reassign ownership, you may submit an Owner’s Affidavit identifying the driver so that an Automated Speed Enforcement System Fine Notice may be sent to the driver.
+Anyone can pay the citation or complete the community service on behalf of the vehicle owner without nominating a new driver--all registered owners are equally responsible.
+If ownership of the vehicle has changed or if someone beyond the registered owners needs to be issued the citation instead, you may submit an Owner’s Affidavit to nominate a driver so that an Automated Speed Enforcement System Fine Notice will be reissued to the driver.
 The Owner’s Affidavit must be notarized.
-Depending on your citation issuer, the form will vary.
+Please note that vehicle owners have 30 days from the citation issuance date to submit the notarized owner’s affidavit.

-Owner’s Affidavit for ASE Citations beginning with “ABQ.”
+Owner’s Affidavit Form for ASE Citations beginning with “ABQ.”

-Only the registered owner who receives the initial system fine notice may submit an owner’s affidavit nominating another person.
+Only the registered owner who receives the initial ASE System Fine Notice may submit an owner’s affidavit nominating another person.
 A nominee may not nominate another person as the driver.
 No further nomination is allowed.

-Can I complete community service in lieu of paying the fine?
+Can I complete community service instead of paying the fine?

 The Automated Speed Enforcement Ordinance allows ASE system fines to be resolved with four (4) hours of community service.
 To be eligible, you must:

-You must state your intent to complete community service by the due date on the system fine notice, which is 30 days from the date of issuance of the system fine notice.
+You must state your intent to complete community service within 30 days from the date of issuance of the first ASE System Fine Notice.
 After 30 days, you will no longer be eligible to request community service.
-Please be advised you must complete all 4 hours of community service within 90 days of issuance of the system fine notice, to have your debt be considered as paid in full.
-Hours served must be performed with and verified by eligible service sites through our community service platform.
+Please be advised that you must complete all 4 hours of community service within 90 days of issuance of the ASE System Fine Notice to have the citation considered as paid in full.
+Hours served must be performed with and verified by eligible service sites through the City’s ASE community service platform.

 How do I sign up for community service?